 Types of Procurement Consultants

-There a several types of procurement consultants available, including:
+There are several types of procurement consultants available, including:

-- You might hire them to help you select and implement new solutions, ensure they meet safety standards, etc.
+You might hire a technology procurement consultant to help you select and implement new solutions, ensure they meet safety standards, etc.

-- Hire them for strategy, insights, training, coaching, hiring tips, etc.
+Hire them for strategy, insights, training, coaching, hiring tips, and more.

-- They can help you outsource category management, and teach you how to improve supplier management
+Category specialists can help you outsource category management, and teach you how to improve supplier management.

 We recommend looking for people who can provide both tangible solutions as well as the expertise to teach you how to leverage them.
 For example, work with someone who can not only use their category expertise to get you better contracts but who will also help you monitor your new suppliers.